Volkswagen Jetta owners have reported 18 problems related to instrument panel (under the electrical system category).

 See all problems of the 2002 Volkswagen Jetta.

-The vehicle involved was a 2001 Volkswagen Jetta.
 Numerous problems with 2001 vw Jetta, purchased new in June, 2001.
 Including : windows sporadically malfunctioning (when I called vw corporate as well as my local dealer, I was told that after the dealer evaluated problem I could be responsible for the labor charge depending on the outcome of their diagnosis!!); trunk latch has been replaced once (out of warranty) and now latch does not respond to remotes nor to the inside release on driver door; driver door lock does not respond to remotes nor to control on driver door (the other three door locks are presently functioning); interior coating on plastic door handles and center console began to peel within six months of delivery; center console latch broke long ago; check engine light comes on/off sporadically (brought car to certified mechanic but problem undiagnosed); a wax substance was constantly running into doorwells; vw dealer replaced coil, cables and buffer in response to rough engine idle complaint and I incurred all costs and inconvenience of car in shop , this at 72,000 miles,hazard lights malfunctioned; turn signals malfunctioned; now I hear of a brake light recall and an emergency light switch problem.
 I am just realizing recently that I am not alone with my Jetta problems, that numerous jjetta owners are having the same problems ( I researched on internet) .
 Vw customer service not helpful at all in resolving these problems.
-This instrument panel issue occurred June 15, 2001.

-The vehicle is a 2000 Volkswagen Jetta.
-The vehicle's vehicle identification number (VIN) was 3VWSE29M6Y_.
 Multiple and various dash indicator lights illuminate intermittently causing costly and unnecessary dealer visits to be in compliance with the owners manual.
-It was 10/03/1999 when this instrument panel issue happened.

 See all problems of the 2000 Volkswagen Jetta.